bayareawebpro/laravel-examples/nova-resource-request-mixin.md

 A Vue Mixin for mapping Nova Resource Responses to normal objects / arrays.

+> Some Nova Routes return resource responses (index, show), others like `create` do not.
+> The included `uploadResource` method doesn't need to be mapped for example.

 #### Nova Resource Response Structure:
 ```json
 [